The Truth About AAFCO Feeding Trials

 Feeding trials are considered the superior method for establishing nutritional adequacy in the pet food industry.
 Our trials were executed using a groundbreaking humane method developed exclusively at Cal Poly Pomona University.

-We are proud to include the affidavits issued by Cal Poly alongside our labels and on our website for each diet.
-This is why you will see the more reliable, and frankly, higher quality nutritional adequacy statement on each of our daily diets.
+We are proud to include the affidavits issued by Cal Poly alongside our labels for each diet.
+This is why you see the more reliable and higher quality nutritional adequacy statement on each of our daily diets.

 The trials can be read in more detail in this blog post.